SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Scientific Representation](https://plato.stanford.edu/entries/scientific-representation/) - ***Plato Stanford***.
 A computational philosophy account on scientific representation, focusing on how scientific models represent their target systems.

 * [Self-Knowledge](https://plato.stanford.edu/entries/self-knowledge/) - ***Plato Stanford***.
-A computational philosophy account on self-knowledge, which standardly refers to knowledge of one’s own mental states—that is, of what one is feeling or thinking, or what one believes or desires.
+A computational philosophy account on self-knowledge, which standardly refers to knowledge of one's own mental states—that is, of what one is feeling or thinking, or what one believes or desires.

 * [Common Knowledge](https://plato.stanford.edu/entries/common-knowledge/) - ***Plato Stanford***.